Beautiful Fairytale Castles in South Germany - Bavaria & Rhineland Road Trip

 Rheinstein Castle (Burg Rheinstein)

-What Rheinstein lacks in size, it makes up for with the openness to be able to wander at free will.
-Some rooms have been cordoned off with a rope over the doorway because of objects which are on display in them but other rooms you can freely look around.
+What Rheinstein lacks in size, it makes up for with the openness to be able to wander at free will without having to pay extra to go on a guided tour.

 Eltz Castle (Burg Eltz)